chocolatey/choco/docs/generated/CommandsUninstall.md

     choco uninstall notepadplusplus googlechrome atom 7zip -dv choco uninstall ruby --version 1.8.7.37402
     choco uninstall nodejs.install --all-versions

+**NOTE:** See scripting in [[how to pass arguments|CommandsReference#how-to-pass-options--switches]] (`choco -?`) for how to write proper scripts and integrations.

+## Exit Codes

+Exit codes that normally result from running this command.

+Normal:
+ - 0: operation was successful, no issues detected
+ - -1 or 1: an error has occurred

+Package Exit Codes:
+ - 1605: software is not installed
+ - 1614: product is uninstalled
+ - 1641: success, reboot initiated
+ - 3010: success, reboot required
+ - other (not listed): likely an error has occurred

+In addition to normal exit codes, packages are allowed to exit with their own codes when the feature 'usePackageExitCodes' is turned on.
+Available in v0.9.10+.

+Reboot Exit Codes:
+ - 350: pending reboot detected, no action has occurred
+ - 1604: install suspended, incomplete

+In addition to the above exit codes, you may also see reboot exit codes when the feature 'exitOnRebootDetected' is turned on.
+It typically requires the feature 'usePackageExitCodes' to also be turned on to work properly.
+ Available in v0.10.12+.

 ## Options and Switches